The Super Globetrotters

 The Super Globetrotters is a 30-minute Saturday morning animated series produced by Hanna-Barbera Productions.
-It premiered on NBC on September 22, 1979 and ran for 13 episodes.
+It premiered on NBC on September 22, 1979, and ran for 13 episodes.
 It was a spin-off series from Hanna-Barbera's Harlem Globetrotters.
 Unlike the original Globetrotters series, The Super Globetrotters was solely produced by Hanna-Barbera, whereas the original series was co-produced with CBS Productions.
 Thus, Super Globetrotters later became incorporated into the library of Warner Bros. while the original series remains under CBS ownership.
-The Super Globetrotters will appear in the HBO Max original series Jellystone!.
+The series was a re-adaptation of HB's earlier 1966 series The Impossibles.

-The Super Globetrotters aired in its own half-hour timeslot from September 22 to November 3, 1979 and beginning November 10, episodes were packaged together with Godzilla under the title The Godzilla/Globetrotters Adventure Hour which ran until September 20, 1980.
+The Super Globetrotters aired in its own half-hour timeslot from September 22 to November 3, 1979, and beginning November 10, episodes were packaged together with Godzilla under the title The Godzilla/Globetrotters Adventure Hour which ran until September 20, 1980.

 Like many animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track created by the studio.

-This is one of a number of shows made before the mid-1980s seen on the Cartoon Network and Boomerang to have been taken from PAL transfers.
+This is also one of a number of shows made before the mid-1980s seen on the Cartoon Network and Boomerang to have been taken from time-compressed PAL masters.

 Plot

 This show featured the basketball team Harlem Globetrotters as undercover superheroes, who would transform from their regular forms by entering magic portable lockers.
 Each member of the group had individual super powers and could fly.
 The Super Globetrotters gained their powers through an element called Globetron and another exposure would weaken them on occasions.
+(This was similar to The Impossibles, as the three members of that team had a cover as a famous musical trio.)

 The Globetrotters received their missions from a basketball-styled talking satellite called the Crime Globe.
 Most episodes culminated in the Super Globetrotters challenging the villain and his henchmen to a basketball game for whatever treasure or device they sought.
 The civilian Globetrotters were always bested by the villains' super-powers in the first half, but they would use their own super-powers in the second half (often at the admonition of the Crime Globe) to save the day.